buildkite/templates/pipelines/react-ui-library/readme.md

 This template:

-1. Builds the base image using Docker Compose Plugin.
+1. Compiles the code using TypeScript.
-2. Builds the test image using Docker Compose Plugin.
-3. Compiles the code.
-4. Runs unit tests.
+2. Runs unit tests using Jest.
-5. Performs dependency analysis.
+3. Performs dependency analysis using FOSSA.
-6. Deploys the package to npm if the build is on the master branch and the commit message indicates a release.
+4. Deploys the package to npm if the build is on the main branch and the commit message indicates a release.
-7. Creates a GitHub release if the build is on the master branch and the commit message indicates a release.
+5. Creates a GitHub release if the build is on the main branch and the commit message indicates a release.
-8. Runs end-to-end tests.
+6. Runs end-to-end tests.

-The Docker Compose Plugin is used to build and run Docker images.
-It provides a way to define and manage multi-container Docker applications.
+The script for publishing to npm utilizes the `npm publish` command.
+The script for publishing to Github requires the use of the `Octokit` package.

 ## Next steps